yoco-ws/cliquedit/README.md

 An image is an element represented by the `<img>` tag.
 As of now, the Alpha version of cliqu**edit** only supports the edition of `<img>` tags.

-In order to convert a static image into an editable image you use the function `render()` of the image object.
+In order to convert a non editable image into an editable image you use the function `render()` of the image object.

 ```php
 //The image render function